facebook/rocksdb/docs/_posts/2024-02-20-foreign-function-interface.markdown

  We can see that for all benchmarks which have equivalent FFI and JNI pairs, the JNI version is only very marginally faster.
 FFI has successfully optimized away most of the extra safety-checking of the new invocation mechanism.

- Our initial implementation of FFI benchmarks lagged the JNI benchmarks quite significantly, but we have received extremely helpful support from Maurizio Cimadamore of the Panama Dev team, to help us optimize the performance of out FFI implementation.
-We consider that the small remaining performance gap is a feature of the
+ Our initial implementation of FFI benchmarks lagged the JNI benchmarks quite significantly, but we have received extremely helpful support from Maurizio Cimadamore of the Panama Dev team, to help us optimize the performance of our FFI implementation.
+We consider that the small remaining performance gap is a feature of the remaining extra bounds checking of FFI.

  For basic `get()` the result buffer is allocated by the method, so that there is a cost of allocation associated with each request.
  - `ffiGet` vs `get`
- - The JNI version is ver marginally faster than FFI
+ - The JNI version is very marginally faster than FFI

  For preallocated `get()` where the result buffer is supplied to the method, we avoid an allocation of a fresh result buffer on each call, and the test recycles its result buffers.
 Then the same small difference persists
  - JNI is very marginally faster than FFI